Avdbergnmf/abb_ws/README.md

 This is all the contents of the src folder.

-The geomagic touch packages are edited versions of the original omni packages (LINK) The ABB ros packages are stripped down versions of the original (LINK)
+The geomagic touch packages are edited versions of the original omni packages (https://github.com/danepowell/phantom_omni)
+The ABB ros packages are stripped down versions of the original (https://github.com/ros-industrial/abb)

 The pathmaker_abb package is custom written by me.